open-tale/open-tale.github.io/_docs/04-challenges.md

 * When attacking 2 enemies at the same time, the Disadvantage modifier should be applied;

-* For 3 enemies or more, the Inferiority modifier should be applied;
+* For 3 enemies or more, besides applying the Disadvantage modifier, decrease 1 from the AP for each targeted enemy that exceeds 2.
+For instance, when attacking 5 enemies at the same time, apply the Disadvantage modifier **and** decrease the AP by 3 (5 - 2);

 * Close-range attacks can hit as many targets within the 1m range as intended;